emilyaikens/Flash-Cards/README.md

 * Card management: allow user to create new cards and remove cards they no longer want
 * Randomize function: "shuffle" the cards so that they show up in randomized order
 * Add languages and topics: as the GA course continues, add new topics and their corresponding buttons, arrays etc.
+* Recreate using node, once I know how

 ## Other sources: